 System restore is part of the Microsoft Windows Operating System.
 It allows the rolling back of system files, installed programs, registry keys, etc. to an earlier state in case of a system breakdown.
 Windows can even create restore points automatically when you need them the most.
 This article explains you how to create a restore point.

-Go to the Start Menu then to Programs -Then Accessories and finally System Tools -Select System Restore -Select Create a restore point -Click on Next -Enter a name for the restore point: the name must be quite evocative -Click Create and the restore point is created automatically.
+Go to the Start Menu, then to Programs -Then Accessories, and finally, System Tools -Select System Restore -Select Create a restore point -Click on Next -Enter a name for the restore point: the name must be evocative: Click Create and the restore point is created automatically.

 Hot to restore from a restore point?